radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 This can facilitate the attackers to exploit vulnerabilities and easily attack applications on the cluster and the cluster itself.

 **Mitigations**
 Ability to register recipes should be given to only trusted employees.
-This in turn requires Radius to support rbac.
+This in will be possible once Radius to support RBAC.

-Since each application resource is deployed in application's namespace, we can still use kubernetes rbac to confine what resources can do across namespaces.
+Since each application resource is deployed in the application's namespace, we can still use Kubernetes RBAC to confine potential security implications to the application's namepsace.

 **Status**
-Radius rbac support is pending.
+Radius RBAC support is pending.

 #### Using application definition to deploy malicious containers

 **Description**
 Application definitions could create pods from any arbitrary image.
-This container executes code, and it can potentially lead to mis use of cluster resources.
+This container executes code, and it can potentially lead to misuse of cluster resources.

 **Impact**
-These containers can then potentially expose secrets, over consume resources and create several resources , delete important infrasture etc.
+These containers can then potentially expose secrets, overconsume resources or create several resources, delete important infrasture etc.

 **Mitigations**
-Application definition and images and recipes used should be reviewed and confined to trusted employees of the organization.
+Application definition and images and recipes used should be reviewed and only authorized users should be able to create and deploy application definitions.
+Radius RBAC could enable only trusted users to manage application definition  recipe configurations and deployment.

 **Status**
-Active (dependant on user's processes)
+Radius RBAC support is pending.

 #### Applications RP has the a ability to create managed identities which if misused can lead to Escalation of Privilege

-**Description:** If a malicious actor uses Radius, he could deploy Azure managed identity that could rpovide escalated priviledges to users.
+**Description:** If a malicious actor uses Radius, they could deploy Azure managed identity which could provide escalated priviledges to users.

 **Impact:** A malicious actor use this ability to gain inappropriate access to azure resources.

 **Mitigations:**

-1. Only authorized users should be able to deploy applications using Radius.
+1. Only authorized users should be able to manage application definition and  deployment using Radius.

 **Status:**